Self-Care in the Time of CoronavirusEn Español

 It’s been long (long long long) year and anxiety is, understandably, rampant.
 With so much worry and uncertainty floating around it can be easy to absorb other people’s fears and concerns without even realizing it.
 If you have a friend or family member who’s in the habit of sending worst-case-scenario news or is prone to sending anxiety-provoking text messages, practice a little emotional distancing.
 Let them know you sympathize but that you’re taking a break from worrying news, or simply hit the Do Not Disturb button.
 You can always reconnect when things are calmer.

 Reconnect with things you enjoy

-Think proactively of things you can do with this enforced time at home.
-Get back in touch with hobbies or activities you enjoy but rarely have time for, or make the choice to learn a new skill.
-Maybe there’s a knitting project you’ve always wanted to try, but you’ve been too busy.
-Or you’ve been meaning to learn how to needlepoint.
-Maybe you love jigsaw puzzles but with rushing between work and home and caring for kids, it’s been years since you had the time to do one.
-If young children make solo activities unrealistic, seek out activities you can enjoy together, like baking bread, or making art.
+Self-care can be as simple as taking a shower, but it doesn’t have to be.
+Finding time to get back in touch with hobbies or activities you enjoy or making the choice to learn a new skill can be a great way to practice self-care.
+Maybe there’s a knitting project you’ve always wanted to try, or you’ve been meaning to learn how to needlepoint.
+If young children at home make solo activities unrealistic, seek out activities you can enjoy together, like baking bread, or making art.